jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 I'm a computational linguist but also a mathematician (and I'm afraid it might show sometimes).
 Welcome to my humble online home!

 I am currently a recipient of a DFG Walter Benjamin fellowship for a project on neurosymbolic graph-to-text generation.
-As part of that, I am spending a year at Edinburgh University; this will be followed by a year at the University of Amsterdam.
+As part of that, I am currently at Edinburgh University for a year; this will be followed by a year at the University of Amsterdam.

 ## Research Interests